Hive Digital

 Matthew Kay:

 I am always impressed when I come into a situation where I learn that someone, they say, “Yes, of course I have a CRM with all of my customers in them.
 Yes, of course I have an email for my customers.”
 And you might ask, “Hey, so what are you doing with that?”
 And they might say, “Nothing,” and then, boom, that is opportunity.
-You go to someone, maybe you’re this person, and you [inaudible 00:17:57] never thought to collect an email from my customers at any point.
+You go to someone, maybe you’re this person, and you never thought to collect an email from my customers at any point.
 Well, why don’t we start?
 And as a customer, perhaps that could be overwhelming to be bombarded, and I think we all experience this as consumers, too, just being bombarded with review requests and all sorts of things.
 But it doesn’t have to be overt.
 It doesn’t have to be overbearing.
 It can just be very subtle.

 Matthew Kay: